schwaberdoodles/chef-cookbooks/README.md

 	ucs - A Cookbook for UCS Deployment Automation using a distributed setup with Chef Server. ucs-pxe - A Coobook for building a PXE Appliance used for OS provisioning based on workflows defined in ucs and ucs-solo.
-	automator - A Cookbook to build a node or VM (laptop) for Orchestrating deployment automation using [Rundeck](http://rundeck.org)
+	automator - A Cookbook to build a node or VM (laptop) for Orchestrating Automation - Deployment and Ops using [Rundeck](http://rundeck.org)

 Third-party cookbooks in this repository: